Trapping of wild birds

 Illegal trapping can constitute any of the following scenarios:

-a) It is using a location not permitted by WBRU (check here and here for 2023 sites)
+a) It is using a location not permitted by WBRU (check here for 2024 sites)

 b) It is targeting finches or any other birds which are not Song Thrush and Golden Plover